Using Aromacare with Senior People to Promote Well-Being

 ‘We’re learning to feel important’

 The self image of an older person is affected through general wear and tear of the body, from hearing loss, grey hair to arthritis.
 Retirement and widowhood are recognised as the 2 principle factors which influent a self image, life satisfaction and feelings of self worth.
 Coming to terms with loss involves finding ways of supporting and overcoming physical discomfort and finding enjoyable activities and experiences where body status is unimportant but providing experience to create a positive body schema is.
 In spite of these difficult circumstances each day can be made happier by creating activities using essential oils and nurturing touch.
 We call this Aromacare.

 By Stephanie Lord, IFA Member (MIFA), MSA, FRSA

 For more information

-If you would like to learn more about the IFA Aromacare Course please click here and contact an IFA approved course provider.
-Stephanie is the creator of the concept of Aromacare and was the IFA Chair 2007-2008.
-Stephanie not only teaches Aromacare to carers but can offer tuition to become an Aromacare tutor.
-Please complete the online form to register your interest of the next Aromacare Teacher Training course will be held and details on how to become a course provider.
+If you would like to learn more about the IFA Aromacare Course please click here and for course times and fees contact an IFA approved course provider.
+Stephanie is the creator of the concept of Aromacare and not only teaches Aromacare to carers but can offer tuition to become an Aromacare tutor.
+Please register your interest for when the next Aromacare Teacher Training course will be held and for details on how to become a course provider click here.